Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 | [CSP451 GitHub](https://github.com/CSP451) | [GitHub Discussions](https://github.com/orgs/CSP451/discussions) | [Assignment Instructions](https://github.com/CSP451/???) | [Codes / Scripts](https://github.com/CSP451) |
 | :--- | :--- | :--- | :--- |

-## Assessment Summary

-This page serves as a general overview providing an outline of the assessment types and criteria for the course.
+This page serves as a general overview providing an outline of the assessment types, criteria and an overview of policies for marking them.
+This page does **NOT** serve as reference for how to submit your coursework, it neither discusses marking Rubrics.
 For more detailed information on specific assessments, including weightings, rubrics, and submission due dates refer to the Blackboard Portal.
 For assessment details including instructions, and submission requirements refer to CSP451 GitHub and Assignment Instructions in [Useful Resources](#useful-resources) section.

-Learning journey is structured around **Checkpoints**, **Milestones**, **and **Final Evaluation**, each designed to progressively build your skills and knowledge in the subject matter.
-Together, these components form a cohesive and structured learning experience, empowering you to achieve your learning objectives and emerge with tangible skills and accomplishments in the subject area.

-The Checkpoints serve as pivotal deliverables where you'll delve into specific topics, mastering essential concepts and techniques targeted in that Checkpoint.
-All Checkpoints are hands-on exercises, that requires you to complete the practical sections and answer questions that assess your learning.

-Additionally, the Milestones represent significant achievements throughout the course, marking key junctures where you'll showcase your proficiency and apply your newfound expertise to real-world scenarios or projects.

-Finally, your learning is assessed through the Final Evaluation, where you'll synthesize and demonstrate your skills by tackling a complex challenge or developing a comprehensive solution that integrates the knowledge and techniques acquired throughout the course.

 ## Assessment Criteria

-The section describes types of assessment designed for this course and an overview of policies for marking them.
-For details of mark breakdown, refer to the Blackboard Portal.
-The link to the portal can be found in [Useful Resources](#useful-resources) section.
-Below is the list of assessment you will complete throughout this course:
+Learning journey is structured around below Assessment Criteria, each designed to progressively build your skills and knowledge in the subject matter.
+Together, these assessments form a cohesive and structured learning experience, empowering you to achieve your learning objectives and emerge with tangible skills and accomplishments in the subject area.

 - Integrity Badge
 - Checkpoints